mihkel-reb/STM32_UARTprint/README.md

 }
 ```
 ## Dependencies
-* Relevant "stm32xxxx.h" file for your microcontroller
+* Relevant "stm32xxxx.h" file for your microcontroller (stm32f767xx.h for the NUCLEO-STM32F767ZI dev board)